drugis/drugis.org/about/funding.md

 GetReal creates impact by developing a set of tools, decision frameworks, methods and insights to include real clinical data in drug development.

-The [ADDIS 2](/software/addis2) project is part of work package 4, _promoting best practice in evidence synthesis and predictive modelling of relative effectiveness_.
+The [ADDIS](/software/addis) project is part of work package 4, _promoting best practice in evidence synthesis and predictive modelling of relative effectiveness_.
 Methodological issues to be addressed focus on the combination of data from the mix of randomised and observational studies that are typically available at the launch of a new medicine.